-In 2018, FRA began working in this area by carrying out expert consultations and drafting a focus paper on the discriminatory potential of algorithms.
+In 2018, FRA began working in this area by carrying out expert consultations and publishing a focus paper on the discriminatory potential of algorithms.
 It is also mapping relevant issues related to AI, big data and fundamental rights.
-In 2019, the Agency will conduct qualitative interviews and case studies to collect data on the fundamental rights implications and opportunities related to AI and big data.
+In 2019-2020, the Agency is conducting qualitative interviews and case studies to collect data on the fundamental rights implications and opportunities related to AI and big data.
 Interviews will be carried out with representatives of businesses and local authorities in selected EU Member States.

-Additionally, data on the use of AI and big data will be analysed from official statistics and other sources.
+Additionally, data on the use of AI and big data is being analysed from official statistics and other sources.
 The project will also analyse the feasibility of carrying out online experiments and simulation case studies using modern data analysis tools and techniques.